 3. Some Varieties May Benefit Digestive Health

-Some types of yoghurt contain probiotics, which may boost digestive health by reducing the symptoms of common gastrointestinal disorders, such as bloating, diarrhea and constipation.
+Some types of yogurt contain probiotics, which may boost digestive health by reducing the symptoms of common gastrointestinal disorders, such as bloating, diarrhea, and constipation.

-To ensure your yoghurt contains effective probiotics, look for one that contains live, active cultures, which should be listed on the label.
+To ensure your yogurt contains effective probiotics, look for one that contains live, active cultures, which should be listed on the label.

 4. It May Strengthen Your Immune System

-Yoghurt provides probiotics, vitamins and minerals, all of which may boost immune health and prevent certain illnesses.
-Consuming yoghurt — especially if it contains probiotics — on a regular basis may strengthen your immune system and reduce your likelihood of contracting an illness.
+Yogurt provides probiotics, vitamins, and minerals, all of which may boost immune health and prevent certain illnesses.
+Consuming yogurt — especially if it contains probiotics — on a regular basis, may strengthen your immune system and reduce your likelihood of contracting an illness.

 5. It May Protect Against Osteoporosis